• Course begins August 13, 2025

 Society and Aspects of Daily Life

-Week one introduces how Nordic society was structured and how people lived.
-Just who was a Viking?
+This session introduces how Scandinavian society was structured and how people lived.
+Just who was a viking?
 What did they wear or do for fun?
 Were there shieldmaidens?
 The discussion includes social classes, gender, and the importance of family.
 We’ll also touch on basics such as housing, food, healing, and other facets of daily life.

 Politics and Power

-In week two learn about politics and legal/judicial systems with particular emphasis on the Alþingi assembly in Iceland.
+This week we talk politics and legal/judicial systems with particular emphasis on the Alþingi assembly in Iceland.
 Vikings were led by chieftains who wielded power but only within a system of reciprocity with their fellow free farmers that was constantly being negotiated.
 Political power was not absolute.
 Learn why one scholar has called their system a “proto-democracy.”

 Expansion into the Wider World

-In week four we look at traditional language and art.
-Old Norse and the runic alphabet dominated in a time when oral culture and storytelling were hallmarks of Viking life.
+This session examines traditional language and art.
+Old Norse and the runic alphabet dominated in a time when oral culture and storytelling were hallmarks of viking life.
 We’ll discuss literary forms like sagas and poetry, as well as runic inscriptions.
 Their art was part of a wider Germanic tradition focusing on form and function.
 We will examine the materials, methods, and primary styles of the period.

 Norse Mythology and Pre-Christian Worldview

-In week five the discussion turns to the Nordic worldview in the pre-Christian period.
+This time the discussion turns to the worldview of pre-Christian Scandinavia.
 Vikings were polytheistic and had a very complex cosmology.
 Gods, goddesses, giants, dwarves, and elves…and that only scratches the surface.
 Learn the basics of this interesting system we call “Norse Mythology.”

-The Coming of Christianity to the Nordic World
+The Coming of Christianity to the Norse World

 • Access